 The congregation is not necessarily responsible for, but may choose to assume, the expenses of moving certain items.
-Items such as livestock as well as certain collections and hobbies, which would incur excessive expense, should be noted by the pastor before moving.
+Items such as livestock or certain collections and hobbies, which would incur excessive expense, should be noted by the pastor before moving.
 The congregation can then decide if they would or would not incur the added expense.
-A mutually satisfactory moving policy that is agreed to ahead of time can help insure that the ministry of congregation and pastor will have a good beginning.
+A mutually satisfactory moving policy, agreed in advance of a move can help ensure that the ministry of the congregation and pastor has a good beginning.